unicode-org/message-format-wg/spec/formatting.md

 - A string with associated attributes for portions of its text.
 - A flat sequence of objects corresponding to each resolved value.
-- A hierarchical structure of objects that group spans of resolved values, such as sequences delimited by "open" and "close" _function_ _annotations_.
+- A hierarchical structure of objects that group spans of resolved values, such as sequences delimited by _markup-open_ and _markup-close_ _placeholders_.

 Implementations SHOULD provide _formatting_ result types that match user needs, including situations that require further processing of formatted messages.
 Implementations SHOULD encourage users to consider a formatted localised string as an opaque data structure, suitable only for presentation.

+When formatting to a string, the default representation of all _markup_ MUST be an empty string.
+Implementations MAY offer functionality for customizing this, such as by emitting XML-ish tags for each _markup_.

 ### Examples